nsulonen/nixos-flake/README.md

 ## User Configuration

-The system is configured for the user `niko` by default.
-User-specific settings (username, email, dotfiles location) are defined in the `userSettings` block within `flake.nix`.
+The system is configured for me `niko` by default.
+You can define your own user-specific settings (username, email, dotfiles location) in the `userSettings` block within `flake.nix`.